gdlc/STAT_COMP/INCLASS/INCLASS_15_POWER.md

 The proportion of times that you rejected for each column of `REJECT` is an estimate of the power to detect a significant association between y and x for the assumed sample size and R2.

-## Submission to Gradescope
+## Submission

+## Since the generation involves randomness, if your code is correct, please try to submit several times to pass all test cases in a single submission.

 For your submission to grade scope provide an R-script named `assignment.R` (match case) answering the questions shown below.
 If you have multiple files to submit, at least one of them is named as `assignment.R`.
-You may submit your answer to Gradescope as many times as needed.

 Include in your script the `simData()` function (defined above), the `R2=0.1` and sample sizes (`N=c(10,20,50,100)`) values, and the code that creates and fills with TRUE/FALSE the matrix `REJECT`.
 We will evaluate your results using